XerTheSquirrel/xerthesquirrel.github.io/squirreljme.md

  * Language: **Java** (there will be a small port in **C**)
  * Duration: Active since February 2016

 SquirrelJME is my main personal project which is an implementation of Java Micro Edition 8 written from the ground up.
 It is currently a work in progress but is capable of running existing MIDlets.
+The code is written completely in Java and is very much self contained, requiring no external dependencies.

 # Screenshots and Examples